icebeam7/SummerCoding/Part3-MVVM/README.md

 }
 ```

-5. Next, set the bindings in XAML like this:
+5. We already have the UI for this detail view.
+However, we still need to bind the UI elements to the `Recipe` property from `RecipeDetailViewModel` and the model properties.
+So let's set the bindings in `XAML` like this:

 First, add namespaces and modify the title: